 So before the June 1 start of the Atlantic hurricane season, talk to your broker and make sure you are up to speed on the following:

 It takes a unique combination of coverages to fully protect your association and its residents if a hurricane or tropical storm hits.
 It starts with property insurance, which covers your community’s tangible assets, such as certain residential buildings and common areas.
 Keep in mind this applies to communal property and not individual residences, and make sure your residents understand that.

 Did you know there is named-storm coverage for hurricanes and tropical storms?
 Or that you can’t buy that coverage once a storm is named?
 Your property insurance policy will generally cover any damage that was the result of wind.
 Most disaster conditions are included in a policy unless they are specifically excluded.
 In most places, wind and hail are included.
 You must also, as soon as it’s safe, take steps to mitigate further damage: place tarps on roofs, boards over windows, etc., or your insurance company may not pay all of the claim.

 In certain areas, additional flood insurance is a requirement.
-One way to verify if your community is in a flood zone, and thus requires flood insurance, is to check your elevation certificate.
+One way to verify if your community is in a flood zone and requires flood insurance is to check your elevation certificate.
 As homeowners in the Houston area learned in 2017, flood insurance is a good idea even if you aren’t in a zone where it’s required by the government.
 A good insurance broker can help you get the best flood insurance rates possible for your community.

-It’s a good practice to read over your policy and familiarize yourself with any limitations or exclusions.
-If there is any language in your policy that you don’t understand, ask your agent for clarification.
+Review your policies and make sure you understand any limitations or exclusions.
+If there is any language in your policy that isn’t clear, ask your agent to explain it.
 A common misperception is that “all perils” means nothing will be excluded from the policy.
 According to John Lee, vice president, FirstService Financial, “There is no such thing!”

 In simple terms, a deductible is the amount your association must pay before your insurance contributes to repairs.
 Generally speaking, the higher the deductible, the lower the premium, and vice versa.
 For example, a policy with a high deductible will have lower monthly payments, but you will pay a lot up front in the event of any hurricane damage.
 On the contrary, a policy with a low deductible may result in higher monthly payments, but your out-of-pocket expense when a storm hits will be much lower.